Future of the Indian Air Force: Flight Refuelling Aircraft (FRA)

 The Indian Air Force needs 18 Tanker aircraft.

 On 25 January 2018, the Indian Air Force launched a Request for Information (RFI) after two earlier tenders were cancelled within a duration seven years.
 The responses were to be submitted within 30 March.
 While the No. 78 Squadron is based at Agra Air Force Station in the West, the new fleet will be stationed at Panagarh Air Force Station in the East.
 The RFI was sent to Boeing, Airbus and Ilyushin.
 However, as the document specified the requirement of two-engine aircraft with two-man cabin crew, Il-78MKI was disqualified.
 Both Boeing and Airbus responded to the request with KC-46 Pegasus and A330 MRTT, respectively.
 Reportedly, the tender following the RFI was expected to have 30 percent mandatory direct defense offset clause.

 On 6 April 2022, Hindustan Aeronautics Limited (HAL) signed an agreement with Israel Aerospace Industries (IAI) to convert six Boeing 767 commercial airliners into Multi Mission Tanker Transport (MMTT) in India.
 However, Boeing has to grant permission for such a conversion.

 As of August 2023, a Request for Proposal (RfP) was expected from the IAF within the next six months.
 The IAF may also procure "pre-owned" aircraft which is to be modified for the role for 25 to 30 years.
 An Indian maintenance partner is also to be selected.
 An additional refuelling aircraft was to be leased to provide training support for a period of two to three years until the delivery of these six aircraft starts.

 As of 7 February 2024, the Defence Ministry was "considering" the ₹10000 crore acquisition proposal from the Indian Air Force.
-The Defence Acquisition Council – chaired by Defence Minister Rajnath Singh – cleared the acquisition under 'Buy Global' category enabling procurement from both foreign or Indian vendors.
+The Defence Acquisition Council (DAC) – chaired by Defence Minister Rajnath Singh – cleared the acquisition under 'Buy Global' category enabling procurement from both foreign or Indian vendors.